INF800/whoami/_posts/ReinforcementLearning/2020-10-18-q-learning.md

 > Q-Values are exactly like rewards but created artificially by the update equations even if the reward for that state is zero.
 >
-> The more agent explores (random moves) the better will be Q-Table as it is generated **bottom-to-top** i.e updates in Q-Table is made first for the regions (terminal states) where reward is maximum / minimum and then slowly covers all states based on exploration and closeness to those terminal states.
+> The more agent explores (makes random moves) the better will be Q-Table as it is generated **bottom-to-top** i.e updates in Q-Table is made first for the regions (terminal states) where reward is maximum / minimum and then slowly, all states are covered based on exploration and proximity to those terminal states.

 <div class="divider"></div>